ptomulik/testmd/README.md

 ##<a id="module-description"></a>Module Description

-Facter types/providers simplify gathering data from specific sources.
+Facter types/providers simplify gathering data from different sources.
 An example of such a data is a list of packages available for installation.
-This information may be represented in a predefined format, but we must first obtain it from a specific sources such as apt, yum, zypper, freebsd ports, etc..
+This information may be represented in a predefined form, but we must first obtain it from a specific sources such as apt, yum, zypper, freebsd ports, etc..
 Each of these commands (backends) needs to be invoked in a specific manner, and we need a command-specific parser to interpret its output.
 The variety of backends